tldr-pages/tldr/pages/osx/nvram.md

 `nvram -xp`

-- Set a firmware variable:
+- Modify the value of a firmware variable:

 `sudo nvram {{name}}="{{value}}"`